Archana-Lohana/Currency-Converter/README.md

 A simple and responsive Currency Converter web application built using HTML, CSS, and JavaScript.
 It allows users to convert currencies using real-time exchange rates and displays country flags dynamically.

-Features
+# Features

-🌍 Convert between multiple international currencies
+-Convert between multiple international currencies

-🔄 Real-time exchange rates using an API
+-Real-time exchange rates using an API

-🇺🇸🇵🇰 Dynamic country flags based on selected currency
+-🇺🇸🇵🇰 Dynamic country flags based on selected currency

-📱 Responsive and clean UI
+-Responsive and clean UI

-⚡ Fast and easy to u
+-Fast and easy to u

-Technologies Used
+# Technologies Used

-HTML5
+-HTML5

-CSS3
+-CSS3

-JavaScript (ES6)
+-JavaScript (ES6)

-Currency Exchange API
+-Currency Exchange API

-Font Awesome Icons
+-Font Awesome Icons

-Project Structure
+# Project Structure
 Currency-Converter/
 │
 ├── index.html